-2.4 VLBA Intensive Experiments
+2.4 VLBA Intensive Sessions

-During the 2014 calendar year, Analysis Center personnel continued a program to use the Very Long Baseline Array (VLBA) operated by the NRAO for the purpose of measuring UT1-UTC.
-Routine daily one-hour duration Intensive observations continued using the VLBA antennas at Pie Town, NM and Mauna Kea, HI.
+During the 2017-2018 calendar year, Analysis Center personnel continued a program to use the Very Long Baseline Array (VLBA) operated by the NRAO for the purpose of measuring UT1-UTC.
+Routine daily 1.5-hour duration Intensive observations continued using the VLBA antennas at Pie Town, NM and Mauna Kea, HI.
 High-speed network connections to these two antennas are now routinely used for electronic transfer of VLBI data over the Internet to a USNO point of presence.
-Once fully operational, it is anticipated that these VLBA Intensive sessions will be scheduled as IVS-INT4 sessions and that the data will be released to the IVS for community-wide distribution.
+Once fully operational, it is anticipated that these VLBA Intensive sessions will be scheduled as IVS-INT4 and the data will be released to the IVS for community-wide distribution.